The Pro’s and Con’s of Using the Brinsea EcoGlow for Chicks in Winter

 Choose a convenient location, with access to a hose.
 Select level ground with good drainage.

 Organisms need carbon for energy and nitrogen for growth.
-High carbon materials are plant materials such as straw, shavings, sawdust, leaves, and wood chips.
-Materials high in nitrogen are animal by-products like manure, but also grass clippings and hay.
-The best carbon/nitrogen ratio is nitrogen, 25:1 and carbon, 30:1.
+High-carbon materials are plant materials such as straws, shavings, sawdust, leaves, and wood chips.
+Materials high in nitrogen are animal by-products like manure, but also grass clippings, and hay.
+The best carbon/nitrogen ratio is nitrogen, 25:1, and carbon, 30:1.
 Too much bedding such as shavings will raise the carbon and you may have to add grass clippings or chicken manure.
-Without the proper carbon/nitrogen ration the compost pile will take longer to decompose.
+Without the proper carbon/nitrogen ratio the compost pile will take longer to decompose.

 Time Frame of Completion: